 Further, the number of operations in which our PharmacoSurgery products, if approved, would be used may be significantly less than the total number of operations performed according to the market data obtained from industry sources.
-If our product candidates do not become widely accepted by physicians, patients, third-party payors and other members of the medical community, it is unlikely that we will ever become profitable, and if we are unable to increase market penetration of our product candidates, our growth will be significantly harmed.
+If our products do not become widely accepted by physicians, patients, third-party payors and other members of the medical community, it is unlikely that we will ever become profitable, and if we are unable to increase market penetration of our products, our growth will be significantly harmed.

-We have a history of operating losses and we may not achieve or maintain profitability.
+We have a history of operating losses, and we may not achieve or maintain profitability.

 We have not been profitable and have generated substantial operating losses since we were incorporated in June 1994.
-We had net losses of approximately \$8.9 million and \$6.5 million for the three months ended March 31, 2012 and 2011, respectively.
-As of March 31, 2012, we had an accumulated deficit of approximately \$185.0 million.
-We expect to incur additional losses for at least the next several years and cannot be certain that we will ever achieve profitability, and we do not anticipate generating revenue from the sale of our product candidates until 2014 at the earliest.
-As a result, our business is subject to all of the risks inherent in the development of a new business enterprise, such as the risks that we may be unable to obtain additional capital needed to support the preclinical and clinical expenses of development and commercialization of our product candidates, to develop a market for our potential products, to successfully transition from a company with a research and development focus to a company capable of commercializing our product candidates and to attract and retain qualified management as well as technical and scientific staff.
+We had net losses of approximately \$28.5 million, \$29.3 million and \$21.1 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+As of June 30, 2012, we had an accumulated deficit of approximately \$193.6 million.
+We expect to incur additional losses for at least the next several years and cannot be certain that we will ever achieve profitability, and we do not anticipate generating revenue from the sale of our products until 2014 at the earliest.
+As a result, our business is subject to all of the risks inherent in the development of a new business enterprise, such as the risks that we may be unable to obtain additional capital needed to support the preclinical and clinical expenses of development and commercialization of our potential products, to develop a market for our products, to successfully transition from a company with a research and development focus to a company capable of commercializing products and to attract and retain qualified management as well as technical and scientific staff.

-If we are unable to raise additional capital when needed or on acceptable terms, we may be unable to complete the development and commercialization of OMS302, OMS103HP or our other product candidates, or continue our other preclinical development programs.
+If we are unable to raise additional capital when needed or on acceptable terms, we may be unable to complete the development and commercialization of OMS302, OMS103HP or our other potential products, or continue our other preclinical development programs.

-Our operations have consumed substantial amounts of cash.
+Our operations have consumed substantial amounts of cash since inception.
 We expect to continue to spend substantial amounts to:

-- complete the Phase 3 clinical program of OMS302 for use in ILR procedures; - complete the Phase 3 clinical program of OMS103HP for use in arthroscopic partial meniscectomy surgery; - purchase the equipment and research tools and pay all of the related research and development costs necessary to screen orphan GPCRs and commence related medicinal chemistry efforts as required pursuant to our GPCR program funding agreements with Vulcan and LSDF; - scale-up and produce clinical supplies of product candidates as well as conduct clinical studies, including for our PDE10, PDE7, MASP-2 and Plasmin programs; - initiate, conduct and complete the next clinical trials of OMS201 for use in urological procedures; - continue research and development in all of our programs; - make milestone payments to our collaborators; - make principal and interest payments when due under our debt facility with Oxford; - initiate and conduct clinical trials for other product candidates; and - launch and commercialize any product candidates for which we receive regulatory approval.
+- complete the Phase 3 clinical program of OMS302 for use in ILR procedures; - complete the Phase 3 clinical program of OMS103HP for use in arthroscopic partial meniscectomy surgery; - continue our development efforts in our GPCR program to advance this program for potential partnering or for internal development of potential products targeting GPCRs; - scale-up and produce clinical and commercial supplies of products, and conduct clinical studies for our potential products, including for our PDE10, PDE7, MASP-2 and Plasmin programs; - initiate, conduct and complete the next clinical trials of OMS201 for use in urological procedures; - continue research and development in all of our programs; - make principal and interest payments when due under our debt facility with Oxford; - · initiate and conduct clinical trials for other potential products; and

+- make milestone payments to our collaborators; - launch and commercialize any product for which we receive regulatory approval.